sunspikes/firefox-pagequery/doc/main.md

 ## PageQuery for Firefox

-A simple Mozilla Firefox extension to Execute a jQuery/Javascript snippet on a web page on demand and see the response.
+A simple Mozilla Firefox extension to Execute a jQuery/Javascript snippet on a web page on demand and show the response.

 Install it from [Firefox addons site](https://addons.mozilla.org/en-US/firefox/addon/pagequery/) or [here](https://raw.githubusercontent.com/sunspikes/firefox-pagequery/master/bin/pagequery.xpi)